-James grew up in Indiana, then worked in advertising in Chicago.
+She grew up in Franklin, Indiana, earned a Bachelor’s degree in English, Latin, and Greek at Wabash College in 1989, then received a Master’s degree in English at University of Chicago in 1990.
+She then worked in advertising in Chicago at the Chicago Tribune and several ad agencies.
 During her gender transition, she developed several consumer resources for trans people, including tsroadmap.com, the predecessor to this website.

 James moved to Los Angeles and produced several popular instructional videos with Calpernia Addams, covering voice, makeup, facial feminization surgery, and coming out.
 They also produced and performed in the first all-transgender production of The Vagina Monologues in 2004.
 In 2008, they were in the first dating show with trans-attracted suitors, with Calpernia as the first out transgender star.

 James served on the boards of several nonprofits and has consulted on and helped produce many film and television projects with trans themes.

 James was a key figure in the community response to the 2003 book The Man Who Would Be Queen by J. Michael Bailey.
 She and Lynn Conway began methodically documenting and examining the network of people engaged in the academic exploitation of sex and gender minorities, finding that a small group of “experts” were responsible for the majority of harmful beliefs and practices concerning the community.